John Cowsill

-John Cowsill (born March 2, 1956) is an American musician, best known for his work as a singer and drummer with his siblings' band The Cowsills.
-He has been a drummer and vocalist for The Beach Boys touring band, which featured original Beach Boy Mike Love and long time member Bruce Johnston.
-Cowsill has also played keyboards for the "Beach Boys Band" performing Al Jardine's and the late Carl Wilson's vocal parts.
-He also has performed and recorded with Jan and Dean.
+John Patrick Cowsill (born March 2, 1956) is an American musician, best known for his work as a singer and drummer with his siblings' band the Cowsills.
+He has been a drummer and vocalist for the Beach Boys touring band, which featured original Beach Boy Mike Love and long time member Bruce Johnston.
+Cowsill has played keyboards for the Beach Boys touring band performing Al Jardine's and the late Carl Wilson's vocal parts.
+He has performed and recorded with Jan and Dean and is currently a guest lead singer for The Smithereens.

-Biography
+Early life

+John Patrick Cowsill was born in Newport, Rhode Island to William "Bud" and Barbara Cowsill.
+He is the second youngest of seven children (Bill, Richard, Bob, Paul, Barry, John, Susan).

+Career

 The Cowsills

-In the wake of Beatlemania, John and three of his brothers, Bill, Bob, and Barry, would form their own group solely based around the Liverpool band.
-Soon after, their mother Barbara and sister Susan would also join.
-They signed to a label in 1965 and after releasing a few non-commercially successful singles, were transferred to MGM Records in 1967.
-Their first single with MGM was The Rain, the Park & Other Things.
+In the wake of Beatlemania, John and three of his brothers, Bill, Bob, and Barry, formed their own group solely based around the Liverpool band.
+Soon after, their mother Barbara and sister Susan joined.
+They signed with a record label in 1965 and after releasing a few non-commercially successful singles, were transferred to MGM Records in 1967.
+Their first single with MGM was "The Rain, the Park & Other Things".

-John mainly backing vocals, although he sang lead on Silver Threads and Golden Needles.
-From 1967 to 1969, the family group would have more hit songs such as Indian Lake, We Can Fly, and Hair, they split in 1972, although John would re-appear with the band for most of its reformed tenures.
-The Cowsills were the main inspiration for The Partridge Family.
+John performed mainly backing vocals, although he sang lead on "Silver Threads and Golden Needles".
+From 1967 to 1969, the family group had more hit songs such as "Indian Lake", "We Can Fly", and "Hair".
+They split in 1972, although John re-appeared with the band for most of its reunion appearances.
+The Cowsills were the main inspiration for the sitcom The Partridge Family.